peterjc/ccn/README.md

 Linux distributions is easily installable via the package manager.
 For Windows use one of the installers available from http://www.python.org

-This was written using Python 2.6, and has been tested on Python 2.4, 2.5, 2.6 and 2.7, and has been tested under Python 3.2, which requires conversion using the 2to3 script which comes with recent versions Python:

-    cp graphs.py graphs_py3.py
-    2to3 -w -n --no-diffs -x print graphs_py3.py python3 graphs_py3.py
+While it originally supported older versions of Python, this script has been updated to work unmodified on Python 2.6, 2.7, and Python 3.2, 3.3, 3.4 (and is expected to work on future Python 3 releases).

 It requires NumPy (Numerical Python), available from http://numpy.scipy.org This is used for array support, in particular matrix multiplication.
-This was originally written using NumPy 1.3.0, but a more recent version should also work.
+This should work with NumPy 1.6 or later.

 In order to draw the graphs or lattices, it requires the free tool GraphViz available from http://www.graphviz.org and a small python library to call